 Is your home business eligible for the Home Office Tax Deduction?

-If you run a home business, you can deduct certain home business expenses on your income tax return.
-However, although there are income tax deductions that are specific to home businesses, not all home businesses will qualify.
+Canadian home-based business owners may be eligible to deduct certain business expenses from their income tax.
+Although there are income tax deductions that are specific to home businesses, not all home businesses qualify.

 You can only claim business-use-of-home expenses if your home is your principal place of business, or you use a workspace in your home solely to earn your business income and use it regularly to meet with clients, customers, or patients.
-That means that you cannot claim business-use-of-home expenses if you are also conducting business elsewhere or because you sometimes work on business matters at home.
+Therefore, you cannot claim business-use-of-home expenses if you are also conducting business elsewhere or because you sometimes work on business matters at home.

 If you meet the CRA requirements, because you are doing business where you live, your expenses will be a percentage of your home expenses.
 If you use a specific room for business purposes, such as a home office, you can take the area of your workspace and divide it by the total area of your house.

-If you own your home, you can claim a portion of your house insurance, property taxes, and mortgage interest (although you cannot claim the mortgage payments themselves.)
+If you own your home, you can claim a portion of your house insurance, property taxes, and mortgage interest, although you cannot claim the mortgage payments.
 If you rent your residence, you can claim a portion of the rent you pay.

 Example of a Home Office Expense Calculation